Existence of constant mean curvature surfaces with controlled topology in 3-manifolds: Introduction

-For $j\in \{1,...,h\}$, identifying $RJ_{k,j}$ as an interval in $\mathbb{R}$ centered at zero, we obtain weak limits $u_{\infty,j}: \mathbb{S}^1\times\mathbb{R}\to\mathcal{M}$ of the maps $u_k$, regarded as maps defined on bigger and bigger subsets of $\mathbb{S}^1\times\mathbb{R}$.
-Arguing as above, we can repeat the argument of this section for any of such sequence of maps.
+Here $RJ_{k,j}$ is the interval with the same center as $J_{k,j}$, dilated by a factor $R$.
+For $j\in \{1,...,h\}$, we obtain weak limits $u_{\infty,j}: \mathbb{S}^1\times\mathbb{R}\to\mathcal{M}$ of the maps $u_k\vert_{\mathbb{S}^1\times RJ_{k,j}}$, where $RJ_{k,j}$ is identified with an interval of the same length centered at zero.
+Arguing as above, we can repeat the arguments of this section for any such sequence of maps.
 Note that $\mathbb{S}^1\times\mathbb{R}$ is conformal to the sphere minus two points, thus we can view the domain as the sphere.
-The resulting varifold is $H$-parametrized CMC across the two points, which can be seen by multiplying any variation by a function that vanishes around the points, as in the proof of Lemma \ref{lem: degeneration-conf}.
+The resulting varifold is parametrized $H$-CMC across the two points, as can be seen by multiplying any variation by a function that vanishes around the points, as in the proof of Lemma \ref{lem: 5-12-P-FB}.